David Boreanaz: Early life

-David Paul Boreanaz was born in Buffalo, New York, where his father, Dave Roberts (born David Thomas Boreanaz), was working as a weather forecaster and children's show (Rocketship 7) host as Dave Thomas, for ABC affiliate WKBW-TV.
-His mother, Patti Boreanaz, was a travel agent.
-He has two older siblings, Bo and Beth.
-He is of Italian and Slovenian descent on his father's side (the surname Boreanaz is of Slovenian origin).
+David Paul Boreanaz was born in Buffalo, New York, where his father Dave Roberts (born David Thomas Boreanaz) was working for ABC affiliate WKBW-TV as a weather presenter and host of children's show Rocketship 7.
+His mother Patti Boreanaz was a travel agent.
+He has two older sisters.
+He is of Italian and Slovenian descent on his father's side.
 His mother is of half Slovak and part Irish, German, French, and Swiss descent.